flame-engine/flame/.github/ISSUE_TEMPLATE/1_bug.md

 ---
 name: Bug report.
-about: You are creating a Game with Flame but you are noticing strange behaviour, throws an exception, or it is buggy.
+about: You are creating a Game with Flame but you are noticing some strange behaviour, that it throws an unexpected exception, or that it is not working according to the specifications.
 title: ''
 labels: 'bug'
 assignees: ''